 During George's lifetime, Britain witnessed much upheaval as the country grappled with war, economic downturn, food shortages and social unrest.
 Nottinghamshire was a centre of Luddite protests in the early part of the 1800s.

 The Luddites campaigned against the new machinery in the mills, which meant that fewer workers were needed, losing many their jobs.
-(You can find out more about Luddites using the links at the bottom of this page.)
+(You can find out more about Luddites using the supporting links in Resources.)

 Property Owner and Constable